-Yes, chickens can eat rhubarb.
+Yes, chickens can eat rhubarb, but only in moderation.

 They can eat both the leaves and the stalks.
 Although rhubarb contains toxins, they most probably won’t die from eating some rhubarb once.
 There are, however, some caveats worth noting.
 Rhubarb is not a good food source for chickens, and they should especially avoid the leaves.